 Little Jungle operates promptly each day between the hours of 7:30 am and 6:30 pm.
-If a child is not collected on time, our legal liability relating to the staff/child ratio will be infringed as two members of staff must remain at the setting until the last child has been collected.
+If a child is not collected on time, our legal liability relating to the staff/ child ratio will be infringed as two members of staff must remain at the setting until the last child has been collected (It is not necessary for both adults to be in the same room, as long as they are communicating and both feeling supported.)

-Where children are collected after 6:30 pm or after their booked session end time (5.30 pm for Core and Early Session and 6.30 pm for Late or Extended Session) without prior arrangement, an initial fee of £20 will be charged, and £20 for each hour thereafter, regardless of how many minutes late they are in that hour.
-Parents will be contacted by the office to make the payment, which will be given directly to staff staying behind to support ratios.
+Where children are collected after 6:30 pm or after their booked session end time (5.30 pm for Core sessions, 6pm for Full Day sessions, and 6.30 pm for Extended Session) without prior arrangement, an initial fee of £20 will be charged, and £20 for each hour thereafter, regardless of how many minutes late they are in that hour.
+Parents will be contacted by the office to make the payment.

-We do remind parents to arrive 10 minutes before the end of their booked session to acquire feedback on their child's day.
+We remind parents to arrive 10 minutes before the end of their booked session to acquire feedback on their child's day.